 Board Of Directors

-Volunteers in Medicine (VIM) is governed by an eight person Board of Directors.
+Volunteers in Medicine (VIM) is governed by an nine person Board of Directors.
 They have expertise in medicine, banking, law, education, accounting, insurance, data & analytics, hospital administration, non-profit, and for-profit management, giving us a well-rounded, big-picture way to look at our work and its impact on the community.

 Our Board is a dedicated group, with deep roots in VIM and its mission.
 We are fortunate to have each of them as part of our team.